As COVID-19 progresses, it’s hard to ignore the far-reaching effects of the pandemic.

 - Send notifications to clients asking them to review their contact information.

-- Provide clients with an online portal through which they can review and update their own information.
+- Provide clients with an online portal through which they can review and update their information.

-When you need to quickly pivot operations, you’re going to be thankful for advance preparations such as verifying contact information.
+When you need to quickly pivot operations, you'll be thankful for advance preparations such as verifying contact information.

 One thing we do know about this novel disease is that COVID-19 is transferable through the air, through human physical contact, and through droplets on surfaces.